 Lightlife Smart Deli Ham

 For those looking for a slightly healthier option, check out Lightlife Smart Deli Ham.
-Four slices of these highly realistic-looking cold cuts are only 70 calories and 1g of fat!
+Four slices of these highly realistic-looking vegan deli slices are only 70 calories and 1g of fat!
 Lightlife also provides these products with a very short list of ingredients, all very readable.
 This is a great option for large appetites on the search for few calories.

 Yves Plant-Based Turkey Slices